au-williams/docker-discord-bot/readme.md

 $ node index.js deploy
 ```

+⚠️ **Discord requires a deployment every time a command is created or modified for changes to be visible!** ⚠️

 <!-- ## Creating plugins

 The `index.js` file handles [discord.js events](https://old.discordjs.dev/#/docs/discord.js/14.9.0/typedef/Events) and invokes the corresponding function names in `./plugins/` JavaScript files.
 Simply creating a new JavaScript file with an appropriately named function is enough for it to execute - but you **_should_** add the config and readme files for optimal code quality.